carhuang/MultiTask-API/doc/API.md

 # MultiTask API
 All API access is over HTTPS from from ~~`https://carly-task-manager.herokuapp.com`~~.
 All responses and requests are in JSON format.
+Passwords are protected with `bcrypt` encryption.

 ## Users
 <details>